The Right To Die

 So my wife and I have discussed it.
 “You’ll help me take myself out if it gets to that point, won’t you?” she asks me occasionally.
 I tell her I will—and I really will, if it comes to that—but I wonder how.
 Not just how I’ll be able to get myself to participate in the death of someone I love (even seeing her in agony, death is just so final), but even I, as a doctor, will make it happen in a state in which it’s illegal.

-From the Nichiren Buddhist—and I think secular humanist—perspective the alleviation of pointless suffering must be considered the primary aim in terminal cases.
+From the secular humanist perspective, the alleviation of pointless suffering must be considered the primary aim in terminal cases.
 The key concept here, it cannot be overemphasized, however, is “pointless.”
-Nichiren Buddhism, at least, is founded on the principle that suffering has a critical function in many instances as the catalyst for valuable inner change.
-Pointless suffering, however, of which the preventable suffering of the terminally ill is but one example, remains, from the Buddhist perspective, the great enemy of us all.
+Suffering has a critical function in many instances as the catalyst for valuable inner change.
+Pointless suffering, however, of which the preventable suffering of the terminally ill is but one example, remains the great enemy of us all.

 Though I’m pledged to prolong life where I can, I’m also pledged to alleviate pointless suffering.
 Thus, I very much believe in the right of people to freely choose the method and time of their own demise when they find themselves in circumstances where such a choice has become the only option to relieve their pointless suffering.
 We remain profoundly uncomfortable as a society with this position, but I predict that our own technological advances will eventually force us to embrace it.
 As more and more people die in needless pain and more and more people sit watching, eventually, I believe, we will accumulate enough collective experience to make peace with the notion that what we currently do with our pets is far more humane than what we mostly do with each other.